elos/documentation/guide/2 - Data Model.md

     (∀ k ∈ K, i ∈ I)(∃ r ∈ R) Find(k, i) ↦ r

-This implies that there exists an r for every k and i.
-Moreover, *Find* is a bijection.
-It's inverse is given by the tuple of the *Kind* and *ID* property functions we defined earlier.
 We note, here, that some databases have unique ids for _every_ record, r ∈ R. Some don't -- namely SQL.
 SQL databases generally use incrementing ids for each table.
 In SQL, a metis kind would map to a table and the id to the primary key field.
 This illustrates a general point, you can probably follow along with the metis system and see the connections to SQL as we go.
 Indeed SQL is a working implementation.
 We formally define these concepts here so that we can further reason and abstract them.

 ##### Spaces